egrommet/Computational-Journalism-Publishers-Workbench/GettingStartedLinuxMint.md

     $ ./remove-guest-tools.bash
     ```
 1. The update will take quite a while.
 At several points in the update, you may be asked about configuration files.
 Just press 'Enter' on the terminal if this happens.
 1. After the update completes, the virtual machine will reboot.
 When it comes back up, log in again.
 In the VirtualBox 'Devices' menu, select 'Install guest additions'.
-Press the ***"Cancel"*** button if you are asked to open the media with the File Manager or run it.
+Press the ***'Cancel'*** button if you are asked to open the media with the File Manager or run it.
 1. Open a terminal and type

     ```